-(Insert Permit Authority name) FIXED PENALTY NOTICE [NAME OF PERMIT SCHEME ORDER] THE TRAFFIC MANAGEMENT PERMIT SCHEME (ENGLAND) REGULATIONS 2007 FIXED PENALTY NOTICE Number:
+(Insert Permit Authority name) FIXED PENALTY INAME OF PERMIT SCHE THE TRAFFIC MANAGEMENT (ENGLAND) REGULAT FIXED PENALTY NOTICE Number:

-Contact Tel No. PART A t Reference No.
+PART A

-Contact Tel No. Permi Reference No.
+Contact Tel No. Permi t Reference No.

-TO: DATE OF THIS NO OTICE:
+TO: DATE OF THIS N OTICE:

-dd mm yy
+dd mm vy

-ADDRESS:
+ADDRESS: dd hini yy

-OFFENCE CODE (See Part B) (NB: Only one offence code per fixed p penalty notice) :
+OFFENCE CODE (See Pa art B) (NB: Only one offence code per fixed p enalty notice) :

+ana 1950 1950 1950 1950 1950 1950 1950 1950

 LOCATION:

 DATE OF OFFENCE

-DETAILS OF OFFENCE :
+DETAILS OF OFFENCE •

+bennes of offence •

-I am giving you this notice, in accordance with Part 5 of the Traffic Management Permit Scheme (England) Regulations 2007, to offer you the opportunity of discharging any liability to conviction for this fixed penalty offence by payment of a penalty.
-This means that no legal proceedings will be commenced for the offence if, subject to paragraph 3, the penalty of [£500] [£120] is paid (See Part B for instructions on methods of payment) within the period of 36 days beginning with the day on which this notice was given.
-(NB: The permit authority may extend this period in any particular case if they consider it appropriate to do so (See regulation 24(3))).
-Instead of paying the amount referred to in paragraph 2, liability to conviction for the offence may also be discharged if the discounted amount of [£300] [£80] is paid within the period of 29 days beginning with the day on which this notice was given.
-(NB: If the last day of this period does not fall on a working day, the period for payment of the discounted amount is extended until the end of the next working day (See regulation 25(3)).)
-If the discounted amount is not paid within the period set out in paragraph 3, as extended where relevant, liability to conviction for the offence may only be discharged thereafter by payment of the penalty of [£500] [£120] within the period set out in paragraph 2, as extended where considered appropriate.
-If you then fail to pay the penalty within that period, legal proceedings for the offence may be commenced against you.
-Any representations that you wish to make in relation to this notice may be addressed to
+This means that no legal [£120] is paid (See Part B f this notice was given.
+(NB: do so (See regulation 24(3) Instead of paying the amount of [£300 (NB: If the last day of this puntil the end of the next work If the discounted amount for the offence may only be ount referred to in paragraph 2, liability to co out referred to in paragraph 2, liability to co out [£80] is paid within the period of 29 days be period does not fall on a working day, the period rking day (See regulation 25(3)).). is not paid within the period set out in parage discharged thereafter by payment of the pen the if, subject to paragraph in the period of 36 days beg in any particular case if th inviction for the offence ma beginning with the day on v iod for payment of the disc raph 3, as extended where r alty of [£500] [£120] within 3, the penalty of [£500] cinning with the day on which tey consider it appropriate to any also be discharged if the which this notice was given. counted amount is extended relevant, liability to conviction n the period set out in

+for the offence may be com 5.
+Any representations that you wish to make in relation to this notice m at period, legal proceedings at identifying the

+fixed penalty notice number

-NAME OF AUTHORISED OFFICER (in block capitals):
+NAME OF AUTHORISE D OFFICER (in block capitals):

 DATE :

-P ART B ( Insert Permit Authority name) INSTRUC CTIONS ON METHODS O F PAYMENT FIXED PENALTY NOTICE Number: ELECTRONICALLY- Code , Account notice numbers covered b Number .
-Payment must be supported by the he timely submission of a "ON LINE" - please visi our web site at BY POST- by making yo accompanied by a list of t number.
-A receipt will be he fixed penalty notic and sending it to ered by the payme ent must be paid in relation to each IN PERSON - to for business.
-Any cheque one that is accepted by the of the fixed penalty notice be provided on request.
-Permit Authority in ble to accordance wit .
-Payment th its standard pro 4.30pm] on any day on w may be made by debit or cedures.
-Payment must be ng paid in relation to each credit card if the card is accompanied by a list BY TELEPHONE - by of day on which the office is Permit Authority in accor respect of which payment open for business.
-Pa dance with its standar rd procedures.
-You must state the ng a debit or credit card the fixed penalty notice num ber of each notice in
+PAF RT B ( Insert Permit Authority name) INSTRUCTION ONS ON M ETHODS OF PAYMENT Ľ FIXED PENALTY NOTICE Number: ELECTRONICALLY- b Code , Account N notice numbers covered by umber .
+Pay ment must be supported by the e timely submis , Sort of the fixed penalty "ON LINE" - please visit our web site at 76 BY POST- by making you accompanied by a list of th number.
+A receipt will be s e fixed penalty notice m nd sending it to d by the paymen .
+Payment i int being paid IN PERSON - to for business.
+Any cheque si one that is accepted by the of the fixed penalty notice to be provided on request.
+Permit Authority in acco to ordance with i .
+Payment n ts standard proce nay be made by edures.
+Paymen y debit or creat at must be acc h the office is open dit card if the card is companied by a list mber.
+A receipt will BY TELEPHONE - by co day on which the office is of Permit Authority in accordar respect of which payment i open for business.
+Paym ance with its standard pr ocedures.
+You a must state the f g a debit or cre ixed penalty no dit card that i otice number of each notice in